anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 impossible at other times.

-### Less operational security in the target domain
+### Less Operational Security in the Target-Domain

 The registration point performing the authorization of a certificate request is a critical PKI component and therefore implicates higher